 - Ambar Bhattacharyya, Managing Director, Maverick Ventures

-Financial and Insurance Technologies will increasingly blend blockchain and “web3” together.
-[For example] a number of DeFi new entrants are likely going to take the opportunity to dislodge neobanks & challenger insurers with more differentiated products leveraging on blockchain.
+Financial and Insurance Technologies will increasingly blend blockchain and “web3” together. a number of DeFi new entrants are likely going to take the opportunity to dislodge neobanks & challenger insurers with more differentiated products leveraging on blockchain.
 This opens up an even broader opportunity than just the decentralization of monetary flow, as a deeper reconfiguring of credit scoring, identity verification and fraud prevention could be powered by web3.

 - Gen Tsuchikawa, Chief Investment Manager, Sony Innovation Fund

 Parting thought and final prediction

 Taking a step back on these predictions, what’s clear is that there is both an ocean of opportunity for the industry and some challenges ahead.
 New product categories are set to emerge.
 At the same time, slowing growth rates may show some consolidation.

 As a venture capitalist, I’m cursed with being perennially optimistic.
 And thus unsurprisingly, my own prediction is about the continued global opportunity for fintech.
 For context, in 2021 we saw the rise of fintech unicorns around the world.
 Most of that action has been in emerging markets.
 At the beginning of 2021, Africa had one unicorn.
 Today it has 7.
 The six additions were in fintech.
 LatAM saw the historic IPO of Nubank.
 Europe was the source of some of the largest financings.

 So here it is: I expect we’ll continue seeing an acceleration of fintech players around the world, leveraging the innovation supply chain, and by creating industries.
 I believe we’re still only in the early innings of this movement, particularly in more nascent startup ecosystems.